 “I once read about the so-called “binary thinking” concept, which describes a system of thought that is based on things being either white or black, discarding a conversation having different tones of grey.
 Don’t know if that is the accurate scientific description, yet I liked it as it relates to my perception of the present state of public opinion in general.
 It is getting harder to engage in a meaningful dialogue as we’ve become prisoners of what we understand and believe is rightful rhetoric.
 At any level, we no longer accept that we need to disagree and accept that we could be wrong.
 We need to break away from that, thus ‘Binary Drift’ seemed like an authentic name.”

-Released little over a year ago, ‘Pocket Tunes’ and its singles have made press and radio around the globe. * see full list of reviews in the ‘Album’ section.
+Released in February 2019.
+‘Pocket Tunes’ and its singles have made press and radio around the globe. * see full list of reviews in the ‘‘Music’ section.